 - ZIP (.zip)

-All of these can be automatically decompressed once automated ingestion is set up, with gzip preferred but not required.
-We cannot accept password-protected compressed files – for additional security options see “Encryption” below.
+All of these can be automatically decompressed once automated ingestion is set up.
+Oyster’s preferred compression technique is gzip.
+Currently, Oyster cannot accept password-protected compressed files – for additional security options see “Encryption” below.
 The original and compressed files should have the same name (minus different file extensions), i.e. filename. txt.gz when decompressed should result in filename.txt.

-Express Analytics accepts multiple files archived together for transfer.
-That is, any .zip or .tar.gz files should, when decompressed, result in one file.
+Oyster accepts multiple files archived together for transfer.
+That is, any .zip or .tar.gz file should, when decompressed, results in one file.

-GPG/PGP-encrypted files using Express Analytics’ Public key can be automatically decrypted when automated ingestion is set up.
+GPG/PGP-encrypted files using Express Analytics’ public key can be automatically decrypted when automated ingestion is set up.
 If necessary, an RSA version is available as well but is not supported for automated ingestion.
-If you require use of the RSA key, please contact your Express Analytics representative.
+If you require the use of the RSA key, please contact an Express Analytics representative.

 If you would like to compress and encrypt your data, be sure to either: